Aberdeen, Dundee, Edinburgh, Glasgow and Perth have signed the Paris Declaration on Fast-Track Cities to end new HIV transmissions by 2030.

 About Fast-Track Cities Scotland

-Fast-Track Cities Scotland, led by Waverley Care, takes a national consortium approach where cities share ongoing local work, discuss best practice and work out solutions to national problems and barriers to HIV transmission elimination.
+Fast-Track Cities Scotland, led by Waverley Care, brings together a national consortium of cities across Scotland to share ongoing local work, discuss best practice and work out solutions to national problems and barriers to ending HIV transmission and stigma.

 Fast-Track Cities Community Panel

-To make sure that the input of people living with HIV remains at the forefront of our work, Waverley Care has also set up a Fast-Track Cities Community Panel.
-The panel is comprised of people living with HIV from each of the cities that signed up and meets several times a year to discuss the biggest issues facing people living with HIV, how we can overcome them, and our progress towards achieving zero new HIV transmissions in Scotland by 2030.
+To make sure that the input of people living with HIV remains at the forefront of our work, Waverley Care brings together a Community Panel of people living with HIV from each of the cities that signed up.
+The panel meets several times a year to discuss the biggest issues facing people living with HIV, how we can overcome them, and our progress towards achieving zero new HIV transmissions in Scotland by 2030.

 Scotland’s Fast-Track Cities